vmonteco/osis/community.md

 permalink: /community/
 ---

 Every software community starts with a core team, whose members were the first ones to believe in the project.
 This is a major part of the team that is responsible for making OSIS available to you.
-They give their best to make your institution run smoothly.
+They give their best to make your higher education institution run smoothly.

 <img src="{{ site.url }}/assets/core_team.jpg">